Predicting HIPAA Compliance Trends for 2018 and Beyond

 Most doctors, hospitals, and other healthcare players understand the ongoing importance of protecting electronic protected health information (ePHI).
 However, covered entities and business associates (Health and Human Services’ terms for the organizations it regulates) want to understand how the field of HIPAA compliance is changing (read about the fundamentals of HIPAA compliance here).

 The simplest evaluation of the evolving landscape of HIPAA compliance is achieved by looking at HIPAA fine totals for the last few years and reviewing the Congressional Justification from the federal Office for Civil Rights.
 While the former reveals actual dollar amounts of the agency’s fines, the latter shows us how the budget and activities of this agency are changing under the new presidential administration.
 Reviewing HIPAA compliance mistake trends suggests specific actions firms can take to avoid violations and related issues.
-Health IT innovations reveal areas that will be of growing concern for those seeking HIPAA compliant solutions.
+Health IT innovations reveal areas that will be of growing concern for those seeking HIPAA hosting solutions.

 2017 HIPAA fines: 176% rise over 2015